Sakshi11Parihar/Data_Mining_Project2_SNAPP/README.md

 'default_ind' : The target variable indicating loan default (1 for default, 0 for non-default).

-## 2. Data Preprocessing and Data Visualisation - EDA_category.ipynb - EDA_dataset.ipynb
+## 2. Data Preprocessing and Data Visualisation

 # Data Preprocessing